 Sharing files without the permission of the copyright owner puts you at risk for substantial legal penalties.
 Information regarding such penalties can be found in the "Copyright Infringement and Remedies" documents maintained by the U.S. Copyright Office.
 Permission can be obtained to post articles that the NNU Library does not subscribe to.
 Information regarding that process, as well as more information on what is covered under copyright law, can be found on the library website.
 Copyright infringement also violates the Academic Integrity policy of NNU and could result in disciplinary action from the University.
 Read more about academic integrity at NNU.

-A cohort default rate is the percentage of a school's borrowers who enter repayment on certain federal loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year.
+A cohort default rate is the percentage of a school's borrowers who enter repayment on certain federal loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meets other specified conditions prior to the end of the second following fiscal year.
 Three years after the cohort of borrowers ceases attending an institution is the first time the default rate is measured.
 NNU's most recent Federal 3 year cohort default rate for the FY2017 cohort is 5.6.

 A list of all campus facilities can be found on the NNU Campus Map.
 Instructional, laboratory and other physical facilities which relate to the academic programs offered at NNU include the John & Orah Brandt Fine Arts and Convocation Center, Education, Social Work and Counseling (ESWC) Building, Emerson Administration Building, Engineering Projects Lab, Fine Arts Building, Helstrom Business Center, Johnson Sports Center, Howard and Mary Conrad Student Commons, Leah Peterson Learning Commons, Riley Library, Thomas Family Health & Science Center and the Wiley Learning Center.